pennhanlee/tp/docs/DeveloperGuide.md

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `BookListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class.

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`].(https://github.com/se-edu/addressbook-level3/tree/master/src/main/resources/view/MainWindow.fxml)
-The exception to this is `DetailedBookListPanel`, which shares the same `.fxml` file as `BookListPanel`
+The exception to this is `DetailedBookListPanel`, which shares the same `.fxml` file as `BookListPanel`.

 The `UI` component,